Medic

 Ongoing Training

-As a Medic, you will learn all that is needed to effectively be able to ensure the health requirements of the RNZAF are met.
-From emergency medicine to sanitation, you will be trained in recognising, minimising and eliminating anything which poses a threat to the safety, health and well being of NZDF personnel.
+As a Medic, you will learn everything needed to effectively support the health requirements of NZDF personnel.
+From emergency medicine to sanitation, you will be trained in recognising, minimising and eliminating anything that poses a threat to the safety, health and wellbeing of NZDF personnel.

-Throughout your career you will have continuous opportunities to expand your knowledge and experience, and to remain current as a medical professional.
+Throughout your career, you will have continuous opportunities to expand your knowledge and experience, while remaining current as a medical professional.

 Upon successful enlistment into the Air Force you’ll be posted to RNZAF Base Woodbourne (near Blenheim).
 Here you’ll do 12 weeks of basic military training to find out if you’ve got what it takes to be in the Air Force, and learn various subjects including:

-As part of your learning pathway, you will study towards a Level 6 Diploma in Paramedic Science and a Level 7 Graduate Certificate in Health Science.
+- Three semesters of AUT’s academic education completed at Defence Health School (DHS).
+In the first two semesters, you will complete a Level 6 Diploma in Paramedic Science, and in the third semester, you will complete a Level 7 Graduate Certificate in Health Science.

-You will continue to upskill and undertake further training in Aeromedical Evacuation utilising both rotary and fixed wing aircraft.
-Throughout your career there will be numerous and varied training opportunities both within the medical field and outside.
+Following the Transition to Practice Programme, you will continue to upskill and undertake further training in Aeromedical Evacuation utilising both rotary and fixed-wing aircraft.
+Throughout your career, there will be numerous and varied training opportunities both within the medical field and outside.

 Salary and benefits